energywebfoundation/ewf-genesis-generator/README.md

 # ewf-genesis-generator
 EWF chain genesis JSON generator

+The JSON file can be eventually manually pushed to https://github.com/energywebfoundation/ewf-chainspec

 ## Maintainers
 **Primary**: Mani Hagh Sefat

 ## Quickstart
+The script will download and compile MultiSigWallet and system contracts in parent directory.
+Be sure that you don't have a local copy already there.
 ```
 chmod +x install.sh
 ./install.sh